 Monitoring Report and Site Information

 Waste Disposal Site Name Durham York Energy Centre

-Location (e.g. street address, lot, concession) 1835 Energy Dr., Courtice, Ontario
+Location (e.g. street address, lot, concession) 1835 Energy Dr, Courtice, Ontario

-GPS Location (taken within the property boundary at front gate/ front entry) NAD 83: Zone 17, 680660E, 4860490N
+GPS Location (taken within the property boundary at front gate/front entry) NAD 83: Zone 17, 680660E, 4860490N

 Municipality Municipality of Clarington

 Client and/or Site Owner Regional Municipalities of Durham and York

-Monitoring Period (Year) 2023
+Monitoring Period (Year) 2024

 This M lonitoring Report is being submitted under the following:

 Certificate of Approval No.: 7306-8FDKNX

 Director's Order No.:

 Provincial Officer's Order No.:

 Other:

-Report Submission Frequency ♠ Annual♠ Other Specify (Type Here): The site is: C Active Inactive Closed If closed, specify C of A, control or aut horizing document closure date: Has the nature of the operations at the site changed during this monitoring period?
+Report Submission Frequency ● Annual ○ Other Specify (Type Here): The site is: C Active Inactive Closed If closed, specify C of A, control or aut horizing document closure date: Has the nature of the operations at the site changed during this monitoring period?
 Yes No If yes, provide details: Type Here Have any measurements been taken since the last reporting period that indicate landfill gas volumes have exceeded the MOE limits for subsurface or adjacent buildings? (i. e. exceeded the LEL for methane) Yes No

-Groundwater WDS Verifica tion: Based on all available information about the site and site knowledge, it is my opinion that: Sampling and Monitoring Program Status: y Frogram Status.
-1) The monitoring program continues to effectively characterize site conditions and any groundwater discharges from the site.
-All monitoring wells are confirmed to be in good condition and are secure: YesNo 2) All groundwater, leachate and WDS gas sampling and monitoring for the monitoring period being reported on was successfully completed as required by Certificate(s) of Approval or other relevant authorizing/control document(s): YesNoNot Applicable If no, list exceptions below or attach information.
+Groundwater WDS Verifica tion: Based on all available information ab Si ampling and Monitoring g Program Status: 1) The monitoring program continues to effectively characterize site conditions and any groundwater discharges from the site.
+All monitoring wells are confirmed to be in good condition and are secure: YesNo 2) All groundwater, leachate and WDS gas sampling and monitoring for the monitoring period being reported on was successfully completed as required by Certificate(s) of Approval or other relevant authorizing/control document(s): YesNoNot Applicable If no, list exceptions below or atta ch information.
 Groundwater Sampling Location Description/Explanation for cha (change in name or location, ad Date

-3) a) Some or all groundwater, leachate and WDS gas sampling and monitoring requirements have been established or defined outside of a ministry C of A, authorizing, or control document. b) If yes, the sampling and monitoring identified under 3(a) for the monitoring period being reported on was successfully completed in accordance with established protocols, frequencies, locations, and parameters developed as per the Technical Guidance Document: Yes No Not Applicable Yes No Not Applicable If no, list exceptions below or attach additional information.
-Description/Explanation for cha (change in name or location, add Date 4) All field work for groundwater investigations was done in accordance with standard operating procedures as established/outlined per the Technical Guidance Document (including internal/external QA/QC requirements) (Note: A SOP can be from a published source, developed internally by the site owner's consultant, or adopted by the consultant from another organization):
+3) a) Some or all groundwater, leach monitoring requirements have be outside of a ministry C of A, author b) If yes, the sampling and monitor the monitoring period being reported in accordance with est locations, and parameters developed Guidance Document: een established or defined or izing, or control document. oring identified under 3(a) for orted on was successfully ablished protocols, frequencies, Yes No Not Applicable Yes No Not Applicable If no, list exceptions below or attach additional information.
+Gr oundwater Sampling Location Description/Explanation for cha (change in name or location, add Date 4) All field work for groundwater investigations was done in accordance with standard operating procedures as established/outlined per the Technical Guidance Document (including internal/external QA/QC requirements) (Note: A SOP can be from a published source, developed internally by the site owner's consultant, or adopted by the consultant from another organization):